orbitalchicken/Roadmap/Fixed.md

 	mintmenu: use custom color should be disabled by default (it makes mintmenu look really bad with mint-y-dark)
 	mintmenu: transparent only once after reboot (first click on menu).
 Next click menu show not transparent
 	mintmenu: The new MintMenu theme is supposed to have rounded corners, but the transparency is broken, leaving hideous white triangles where there ought to be transparency.
+	mintmenu: select mint-logo.svg as icon to see what happens :)

 KDE Edition
 -----------